-Tomáš Miklánek is an Assistant Professor at the University of Economics in Prague.
+Tomáš Miklánek is a manager of the Laboratory of Experimental Economics, an Assistant Professor at the University of Economics in Prague.
 His research interests is in the field of Experimental and Behavioral Economics.
 In particular effects of emotions, interaction of monetary and intrinsic incentives, endogenous information choice and experimental asset markets.
+His personal web-page can be found here.

 Lubomír Cingl is an Assistent Professor at the University of Economics, Prague.
 His personal web-page can be found here.